-- Verbal and non-verbal praise: This will be used to promote positive learning behaviours; staff will provide specific feedback when praising children. - Stickers and rewards in class: staff will be given the freedom to implement a positive reward system to encourage children to excel in their learning and display outstanding behaviours: this will vary throughout school depending on the Key Stage but Key Stage Leads will ensure that there is a consistency in approaches within their teams. - Golden Time: all children are entitled to 30 minutes of Golden Time a week and this is given to them in trust at the start of each week with the assumption all rules and expectations will be followed and that they will still have 30 minutes by the end of the week.
+- Verbal and non-verbal praise: This will be used to promote positive learning behaviours; staff will provide specific feedback when praising children. - House Points: Tokens are given to children as house points.
+The child's initials are added to the token (on a sticker) and at the end of the half term, a token is pulled out at random and that child will receive an appropriate reward e.g. book token, a sports or arts set etc. - Stickers and rewards in class: staff will be given the freedom to implement a positive reward system e.g. with stickers etc. to encourage children to excel in their learning and display outstanding behaviours: this will vary throughout school depending on the Key Stage but Key Stage Leads will ensure that there is a consistency in approaches within their teams. - Golden Time: all children are entitled to 30 minutes of Golden Time a week and this is given to them in trust at the start of each week with the assumption all rules and expectations will be followed and that they will still have 30 minutes by the end of the week.
 Golden Time is run as set activities on a three-week cycle and all offered activities are open to children of all ages.
 This provides another opportunity for cross class working and 'family' time.
-Year Six Golden Ambassadors, who have been identified and celebrated as fantastic role models, organise the sign up sheets for a three week period.
+Year Six Golden Ambassadors, who have been identified and celebrated as fantastic role models, organise the sign up sheets for a two week period.
 These are reviewed so that different pupils have an opportunity to take on this role throughout the year. - 'Shout Out' certificates and badges are awarded during our weekly Good Work Collective Worship, in recognition of a stand-out positive approach, shown in reference to any part of school life.
-The reasons are wide-ranging and encompass character, collaboration, personal determination, resilience, being a role model/ambassador, sportsmanship, academic achievement and many, many more.
-Photographs of the children receiving a Shout Out certificate will be displayed in the school entrance and shared on our school website, where permission is in place. - Children who go "Above and Beyond" will be sent to a member of our SLT (Senior Leadership Team) to be given a commendation sticker or stamp.
-These are collected and accumulate and when the commendation card is full, celebrated with a certificate and special mention in our end of term Celebration Collective Worship.
-Photographs of the children receiving a Commendation Award (Appendix D: Commendation Card) will be displayed in the school entrance and shared on our school website, where permission is in place.
+The reasons are wide-ranging and encompass character, collaboration, personal determination, resilience, being a role model/ambassador, sportsmanship, academic achievement and many, many more. - Children who go "Above and Beyond" will be sent to the headteacher to receive a special orange star token, worth five house points.
+These are posted in the house point tubes and are included in the prize draw. - House Points and Orange stars are totalled for each house at the end of the half term and a star is added to the display celebrating the winning house.
+The winning house will receive bonus golden time to reward their team performance.